 The latter half of British rule in India saw at least six major famines (1873-74, 1876, 1877, 1896-97, 1899, 1943) with fatalities mounting in millions.
 And the one that makes a prominent appearance as perhaps one of the worst famines of twentieth century came piggybacking the second Great War (WWII).
 This was the Bengal Famine of 1943, where imperial policies, inaction and draining of resources as part of war effort led to food shortages and massive inflation.
 Millions were deliberately starved to death, making them indirect casualties of the war.
 The death toll skyrocketed further as epidemics took a toll on the malnourished lot.

 Less than two decades post India's independence, a similar crisis was shaping up in the eastern state of Bihar as well as parts of eastern Uttar Pradesh.
 It was bad enough and made worst due to both the domestic politics as well as the larger geopolitics of cold war era in the region.
 India was down to literally counting grains in silos and sending SOS to the rain gods and to the leaders of the world.
-Eventually the crisis was averted by securing foreign imports of critical food supply.
-While the physical damage may not have reached extreme proportions (based on the assessments & the available data sets), the trauma has certainly lasted - One that drew parallels from the starvation during British rule and ultimately shaped the discourse
+Eventually the immediate crisis was averted by securing foreign imports of critical food supply.
+And while the physical damage may not have reached extreme proportions (based on the assessments & the available data sets), the trauma has certainly lasted.
+Especially one that draw parallels from the starvation during British rule and ultimately shaped the discourse.

-The Bengal and Bihar famines may certainly stand miles apart based on just the scale of impact; however they provide certain common grounds for further case study especially when the scholarly debates get charged up around the Bihar famine.
+The Bengal and Bihar famines do certainly stand miles apart based on just the scale of impact.
+However they provide certain common grounds for further case study especially when the scholarly debates get charged up around the Bihar famine.
 Some even raising doubts over its existence, while some rebuffing it as a mere political construct.
-Besides it provides context to how President Johnson's action of holding the grain supplies comes across as a stark reminder of the imperial age for a populace that witnessed their leader beg for grains and eventually it shapes up the narrative during Bihar Famine.
-Furthermore it sets precedent for the future course of the Indo-U.S. relations and the tilt towards the Soviet sphere.
-The one take away though was India striving hard and achieving self sufficiency in food production within a short period.
-That being said the war on hunger has still not been won as the massive population, complex demographics and limitations of public distribution systems are some of the many factors that pose a serious challenge.
+Besides, the case study provides context to how President Johnson's action of holding the grain supplies comes across as a stark reminder of the imperial age for a populace that witnessed their leader beg for grains.
+Furthermore these events coupled with some other factors set precedent for the future course of the Indo-U.S. relations and the tilt towards the Soviet sphere.
+The one take away in all this is, India striving hard and achieving self sufficiency in food production within a short period.
+That being said the war on hunger is still far from been won - Massive population, complex demographics and limitations of public distribution systems are some of the many factors that continue to pose a serious challenge.

 Famines are easy to prevent if there is a serious effort to do so, and a democratic government, facing elections and criticisms from opposition parties and independent newspapers cannot help but make such an effort.